vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 the DMV from around 12:50 PM to around 1:20 PM.
 On the way back, I stopped at the post office at 3175 Adeline Street to mail some stuff;
 this was shortly after 2 PM.

+## Thursday October 26

+On the afternoon of 2023-10-26, around 1 PM, I made a brief trip to the Tarea Hall Pittman South Branch of the Berkeley Public Library.
+This was my first time checking the place out.